Chester Zoo is committed to upholding your privacy and taking care with your personal data as a valued customer, member and user of our website.

 We keep personal data for as long as there is a need to keep it in connection with the purposes for which it was collected.
 We keep your personal data after a particular matter or exchange has concluded but purely for record keeping purposes and to be able to respond to queries.
 In some cases, we are also obliged to retain your personal data to comply with legal or statutory obligations (for example, to keep records of contractual or financial matters).

 In the event that you ask us to stop sending you marketing communications, we will retain certain details, such as your name and email address, but only to ensure that you are not contacted again.

 We dispose of all personal data in a confidential and secure manner.

-The General Data Protection Regulation, which came into effect on 25th May 2018, provides you with the following rights:
+The UK General Data Protection Regulation, which came into effect on 1 January 2021, provides you with the following rights:

 - The right to be informed

 - The right of access to your personal data

 - The right to data portability